phoebe-q/newsroom-project/timelog.md

 ### 19 Jan 2022

 - _2 hours_ Worked on fixing Youtube Call - I am blocked in this area as I have tried multiple solutions and none of them seem to work
+- _1 hour_  Started on updates to bootstrap Richard recommended